quicwg/base-drafts/draft-ietf-quic-recovery.md

 largest received packet number.

-Also, reception of an packet marked as ECN Congestion Experience (ECN-CE) SHOULD be acknowledged more quickly to quicker react to congesiton events.
+Also, reception of an packet marked as ECN Congestion Experience (ECN-CE) SHOULD be acknowledged immediately to quicker react to congesiton events.
-Additional ECN-CE marks received during the same recovery period does not need to be immediately acknowledged, see {{congestion-ecn}}.
+Additional ECN-CE marks received during the same recovery period are also immediately acknowledged to correctly account for ECN-CE marks in the recovery period.

 As an optimization, a receiver MAY process multiple packets before sending any ACK frames in response.
 In this case they can determine